Thee Beginning of the End:

 “Truly, truly, I say to you, the Son can do nothing of his own accord, but only what he sees the Father doing” (John, 5.19).

-The digestive tube, the anus, the mouth: these were the doors and hypostyle hall of the bodily temple.
-Deep within the darkened sacristy lay the encoded tablets; the Read-Only genetic commandments that compelled a dutiful, at times slavish surrender to the fitness maximizing strategies of organismic life.
+The digestive tube, the anus, the mouth: these were the doors to the Hypostyle hall of the Bodily temple.
+Deep within the darkened sacristy lay the encoded tablets; the Read-Only geneti scrolls that compelled dutiful surrender to the fitness maximizing strategies that govern all life.

-There were no exceptions; no violations of orthodoxy; no heretic survivors.
-The entire cast of creatures, from egg-buriers to sun-baskers, and from these to tree-climbers and, much later, to shelter builders: all were unconsciously linked together in the helix of neural “Sonship”; and each labored the earth in its own specially adaptive way, offering, at times, the ultimate sacrifice of themselves in service of the almighty gene.
+The ruthless calculus of evolution ensured that there would be only a few accidental exceptions; only a few violations of orthodoxy; only a few heretic survivors.
+The entire cast of creatures, from egg-buriers to sun-baskers, and from these to tree-climbers and, much later, to shelter builders: all were unconsciously linked together in the helix of neural “Sonship”; and each labored the earth in its own specially adaptive way.

-This was the invisible God that the Mind had been called into being to serve, and to whom mind owed its ruminative allegiance.
+The code of these ancient Rules for Survival were the invisible God that the Mind had been called into being to serve, and to whom it owed its ruminative allegiance.
 This was Brahman, the Eternal One, who hid behind the surface appearances of the world:

 “The gene…does not grow senile; it is no more likely to die when it is a million years old than when it is only a hundred.
 It leaps from body to body down the generations, manipulating body after body in its own way and for its own ends, abandoning a succession of mortal bodies before they sink in senility and death” (Dawkins, 1976).